mariyahendriksen/opinionatedguide.github.io-src/chapters/p1-community.md

 --from https://bad.pet/q/

 The technical community can be ruthless with it comes to expecting people to have 'basic' knowledge sometimes, but don't let it get to you.
-I do want to provide some general ideas that, while not universally, are generally shared among the engineering and sounding community:
+I do want to provide some general ideas that, while not universally, are generally shared among the engineering and surrounding community:

 Ⅰ - Any good solution is fast, easy to understand, and above all elegant.

-Ⅱ - Any task which can be automated should be - if a computer can do it faster than you than you shouldn't do it by hand
+Ⅱ - Any task which can be automated should be - if a computer can do it faster than you then you shouldn't do it by hand

 Ⅲ - Any problem that has been solved in a way that satisfies the above two rules should be looked at for reuse before reinventing the wheel